Pet & Pet Supplies Stores

 Recent Developments

-• Strong demand for premium pet nutrition products is creating growth opportunities for US pet supplies retailers, particularly those offering high-end, functional, and veterinarian-recommended dog food, according to a Pet Age report on Future Market Insights data.
+• Strong demand for premium pet nutrition products is creating growth opportunities for US pet supply retailers, particularly those offering high-end, functional, and veterinarian-recommended dog food, according to a Pet Age report based on Future Market Insights data.
 The global dog food market is projected to grow from $54.3 billion in 2026 to $97.4 billion by 2036, driven by pet humanization, premium feeding trends, and demand for life-stage-specific nutrition.
 The report notes that pet stores are expected to account for 35.4% of dog food sales in 2026, reflecting consumers' preference for specialist retail guidance and premium product selection.
 For US pet supplies retailers, these trends support higher-margin sales and increased customer loyalty, although rising competition, raw material cost volatility, and supply chain requirements could pressure profitability.

 Industry Revenue